gabelwright/Linux-Server-Setup/README.md

 	- `sudo service apache2 restart`

-12. Again, navigate to the IP address in your web browser and you should see `Hello World, everything seems to be working!`
+12. Navigate to the IP address in your web browser and you should see `Hello World, everything seems to be working!`

 ### Install and setup PostgreSQL